vitay/deeprl/document.md

 ### Function approximation

 All the methods presented before are *tabular methods*, as one needs to store one value per state-action pair: either the Q-value of the action or a preference for that action.
-In most useful applications, the number of values to store would quickly become redhibitory: when working on raw images, the number of possible states alone is untractable.
+In most useful applications, the number of values to store would quickly become prohibitive: when working on raw images, the number of possible states alone is untractable.
 Moreover, these algorithms require that each state-action pair is visited a sufficient number of times to converge towards the optimal policy: if a single state-action pair is never visited, there is no guarantee that the optimal policy will be found.
 The problem becomes even more obvious when considering *continuous* state or action spaces.

 However, in a lot of applications, the optimal action to perform in two very close states is likely to be the same: changing one pixel in a video game does not change which action should be applied.
 It would therefore be very useful to be able to *interpolate* Q-values between different states: only a subset of all state-action pairs has to explored; the others will be "guessed" depending on the proximity between the states and/or the actions.
 The problem is now **generalization**, i.e. transferring acquired knowledge to unseen but similar situations.